Qwinn1/forktools/README.md

 # INSTALLATION INSTRUCTIONS:

-For initial update to version 2.2, I recommend simply wiping out your forktools directory and doing a fresh git clone.
+For initial update to version 2.2, I recommend (for one final time) simply wiping out your forktools directory and doing a fresh `git clone https://github.com/qwinn1/forktools`.
+If you helped in the testing branch and haven't already gotten the very latest version of the install script, preserve your config.* files.
+If you are still on the main branch of version 2.0, preserve your forktoolsinit.sh for transfer of your configuration settings to the new config.fork* file structure.

 FOREVER AFTER THAT, you can update forktools at any time by simply running the following: